pavlo-myskov/word-wheel/docs/TESTING.md

 [Back to top](#contents)

 ## Bugs/Issues
-When the Dictionary API not responding or is fault, the game does't work as it doesn't receive definitions.
+When the Dictionary API not responding or is at fault, the game doesn't work as it doesn't receive definitions.
-The user is notified when the API returns status code 500 - Internal Server Error, not responding for 5 or more seconds or getting 'Failed to fetch' error message.
+The user is notified when the API returns status code 500 - Internal Server Error, not responding for 5 or more seconds or getting a 'Failed to fetch' error message.
 #### Unresolved
-- 100vh not constant in mobile browser.
-The page takes up the full height of the screen only when the site bar is hidden on scroll up.
+- 100vh is not constant in a mobile browser.
+The page takes up the full height of the screen only when the site bar is hidden on the scroll up.

 ### Error handing
-- [x] To handle errors that occur during data processing, were created custom error handlers that extend native `Error` object.
+- [x] To handle errors that occur during data processing were created custom error handlers that extend the native `Error` object.
 Custom error handlers help catch specific errors and provide better control over code flow.
 - [x] The code intelligently handles empty or invalid data.
 - [x] API calls that fail to execute or return data will be handled gracefully, with the site users notified in an obvious way